jamesbriggs/pico-build/README.md

 **Question:** Is there commercial support available for pico-build?

-**Answer:** Yes, please contact the author to pay for design and/or support via my blog contact form.
+**Answer:** Yes, please contact the author for paid Devops design and/or support via my [blog contact form.](http://www.jebriggs.com/contact.html)

 ## License